himanshu2752/Academic_Projects/README.md

 - ###Project on database is in "Database Design" folder.

-- ###Projects on semantic web technologies are in Semantic web folder
+- ###Projects on semantic web technologies (using Gruff, Protege, Jena, Eclipse, Java, RDF, OWL, SPARQL and LOGD) are in Semantic web folder

 - ###Projects on Operating system concepts (using Java and Linux) are in Operating System projects folder